-1.6 The context for the review is:

-i.
+- 1.5 The starting point has been to appraise whether the policies in the 2018 Plan remain fit for purpose, given the national and local planning policy changes.
+We have also assessed whether there are gaps in the Plan that should now be addressed.
+In essence, the 2018 Plan has not been torn up and discarded.
+Rather, it forms the basis and structure for the Review.
+It continues to cover the whole parish as originally designated as a Neighbourhood Area in 2015.
+The parish boundary has not changed in this time and the area covered is illustrated on Map 1. - 1.6 The context for the review is: - i.
 West Suffolk Council has commenced the preparation on a new Local Plan covering their new administrative area.
-When complete, it will

-- replace the policies in the current St Edmundsbury Local Plan and those in the 2018 Plan; - ii. a new National Planning Policy Framework was published in July 2021 setting new national planning requirements; and - iii. new legislation covering biodiversity and habitats has been approved by the Government. - 1.7 In January 2021 the Parish Council carried out a survey of all residents to test attitudes to development in the village and whether village issues and priorities had changed as a result of, for example, the Covid 19 pandemic.
+When complete, it will replace the policies in the current St Edmundsbury Local Plan and those in the 2018 Plan; - ii. a new National Planning Policy Framework was published in July 2021 setting new national planning requirements; and - iii. new legislation covering biodiversity and habitats has been approved by the Government. - 1.7 In January 2021 the Parish Council carried out a survey of all residents to test attitudes to development in the village and whether village issues and priorities had changed as a result of, for example, the Covid 19 pandemic.
 The results of the survey are published separately on the neighbourhood plan pages of the Parish Council website. - 1.8 A further consultation event was carried out in February 2023 to ascertain whether the Vision and Objectives remain relevant and to consider an option for delivering a replacement Village Hall.
-This matter is addressed later in the new Plan. - 1.9 The 2018 Plan contained ten policies and the status of these in this new version of the Plan is set out below:
+This matter is addressed later in the new Plan.

+1.9 The 2018 Plan contained ten policies and the status of these in this new version of the Plan is set out below:

-2018 Policy Status in this Plan Policy HAR 1 - Hargrave's Spatial Strategy The policy has been replaced with a new, more detailed policy Policy HAR2 - Hargrave Housing Settlement Boundary The policy has been retained with minor amendments Policy HAR3 - Housing Mix The policy has been retained unchanged Policy HAR4 - Communications Technology The policy has been retained unchanged and becomes Policy HAR7 Policy HAR5 - Protecting and Maintaining Features of Landscape and Biodiversity Value.
-The policy has been replaced by Policy HAR8 which provides a more robust framework for protecting and enhancing wildlife habitats Policy HAR6 - Protecting the Landscape Setting of Hargrave The policy has been retained with minor amendments and becomes Policy HAR7 Policy HAR7 - Local Green Spaces The policy has been retained with a greater explanation as to how development in local green spaces would be considered and becomes Policy HAR10 Policy HAR8 - Village Playing Field The policy has been replaced by a new, more detailed policy and becomes Policy HAR6 Policy HAR9 - Local Heritage The policy has been retained unchanged and becomes Policy HAR11 Policy HAR10 - Village Character The policy has been replaced by the more detailed Policy HAR12
+2018 POLICY STATUS IN THIS PLAN Policy HAR1 - Hargrave's Spatial Strategy The policy has been replaced with a new, more detailed policy Policy HAR2 - Hargrave Housing Settlement Boundary The policy has been retained with minor amendments Policy HAR3 - Housing Mix The policy has been retained unchanged Policy HAR4 - Communications Technology The policy has been retained unchanged and becomes Policy HAR7 Policy HAR5 - Protecting and Maintaining Features of Landscape and Biodiversity Value The policy has been replaced by Policy HAR8 which provides a more robust framework for protecting and enhancing wildlife habitats Policy HAR6 - Protecting the Landscape Setting of Hargrave The policy has been retained with minor amendments and becomes Policy HAR9 Policy HAR7 - Local Green Spaces The policy has been retained with a greater explanation as to how development in local green spaces would be considered and becomes Policy HAR10 Policy HAR8 - Village Playing Field The policy has been replaced by a new, more detailed policy and becomes Policy HAR6 Policy HAR9 - Local Heritage The policy has been retained unchanged (other than corrections to the property name) and becomes Policy HAR11 Policy HAR10 - Village Character The policy has been replaced by the more detailed Policy HAR12